 7.2.1 Definitions.
 Advanced standing means that the student is exempted from taking one or more course units normally required in the program in consideration of the student's previous studies (including earned degrees) or previously acquired skills or experience.

 Transfer of credit means that the student receives one TST course credit for each equivalent course credit received at another recognized institution.
 Transfer credit cannot be given for courses which also have been used or will be used to meet the requirements of a degree which the student has earned or will earn elsewhere.
 Advanced placement means that the student is exempted from taking certain courses normally required in the program, but must take other courses to make up the total number of credits required in the program.

 7.2.2 Award of advanced standing or transfer of credit.
-Up to two trimester courses of advanced standing or transfer credit may be awarded to students in the Th.M. program.
-In all cases the work on the basis of which the award is made must be at the same level as the work required in the Th.M. program.
-The award may be made on admission by the ADC Admissions Committee.
+Students who already possess an M.Div. or an M.T.S. may receive advanced standing for any or all of the introductory 1000-level courses (see below, 7.4.1).
+Students without an M.Div. or M.T.S. may be awarded transfer credit for any or all of the introductory 1000-level courses.
+Such awards may be made on admission by the ADC Admissions Committee.
 After the student's admission, the award is recommended by the college AD Director, using the Request for Advanced Standing / Transfer Credit Form, and approved by the TST AD Director.
 Doubtful cases are referred to the ADC Admissions Committee.

 7.2.3 Advanced placement.
+Students who have the equivalent of one or more of the required 1000-level courses may be permitted to substitute courses in the same area at the 2000- or 3000-level.
 Advanced placement is normally decided by the instructors of the required courses in question, or otherwise may be decided by the faculty adviser.